 What They Do

-Wild binturongs live alone or in small family groups.
-In addition to scent, they also communicate with loud screeching howls and chuckling noises.
+Wild binturongs usually live alone, but can be found in small family groups.
+They communicate with scent and vocalizations which include loud screeching howls, screams and chuckling noises.
 Most active at night, these shy animals sleep in high branches during the day and are difficult to see.
+When resting, they keep a firm grip on branches with their tails.

 How They’re Doing